trimakichan/AngularGrocery/README.md

 Diagram: https://www.figma.com/file/WC6t7lqAC9w2J6UIbiWnjH/Grocery-List-App?node-id=0%3A1&t=i9Rl5SbFuVbbPmME-1

 Youtube Link: https://youtu.be/bZZeawmREP4
-I fotgot to mentionin the video but the website is responsive!
+FYI, I forgot to mention in the video but the website is responsive!

 ----------------------------------------------------------------------------------------------------------------